jtxi123/CaeliA-Device/README.md

 CO2 levels.

 The device was built using an ESP32 nodemcu and utilizes two sensors:
-* MHZ19 CO2 sensor:
+* MHZ19 or CM1106 CO2 sensor:
     - An NDIR co2 sensor that supports a serial UART interface.
-* DHT11 Humidity and Temperature sensor:
+* DHT11 or BME280 Humidity and Temperature sensor:
     - The sensor provides temperature and humidity and is interfaced though a PWM

 The device needs a wifi hotspot to connect to Internet and publish the readings.